ESOGU-SRLAB/Model-Based-Digital-Twin-Functional-Mockup-Unit/README.md

 - Statistical comparison (MAE, RMSE) with physical measurements
 - Orientation tracking with quaternion normalization

-👉 Ideal for researchers and engineers looking to understand the FMU pipeline in industrial robotics.
+👉 Ideal for engineers looking to understand the kinematics solution in FMU pipeline in digital twins.

 ---